jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 - there is a huge gap between the USA and the second country (like 200 000 athletes)
 - the second country with the most important number of athletes it's not a country it's the association of all the athletes that was just filming their wod.
 - a clear interest from the athletes in Brazil and part of the commonwealth
-- the number of athlete engaged in Europe is less important
+- the number of athletes engaged in Europe is less important

 Let's see now some details on the gym that was scoring the athletes.

 ## Analysis of the gym/box data

-So to be clear the USA have an important number of gym/athletes engaged in the event.
+So to be clear the USA have an important number of gyms/athletes engaged in the event.
 In the following there is a comparison between the number of gyms in the USA and the number of gyms and the 9 others countries with the more gym engaged.

 <center>
 <img src="{{ site.baseurl }}/img/posts/crossfit/countaffiliate_countrytop10.png" />
 <h6><i>Top 10 count of gym</i></h6>
 </center>

-The USA is crushing  the other countries litteraly.
-In the following figure, there is an illustration of the number of gym in the others countries.
+The USA is crushing  the other countries literally.
+In the following figure, there is an illustration of the number of gyms in the others countries.

 <center>
 <img src="{{ site.baseurl }}/img/posts/crossfit/countaffiliate_countrytop9-US.png" />
 <h6><i>Number of gyms in the others top10 countries</i></h6>
 </center>

-It's interesitng to see that (there is a lot of similarity between the atlhete number and the gym number, that's normal):
+It's interesting to see that (there is a lot of similarity between the athlete number and the gym number, that's normal):

 - Brazil has an important number of gyms
 - the Commonwealth (Canada,UK,Australia) is present
 - France is leading Europe in the ranking (but the Italy is close)

-I can continue to make a lot of graph with this data, so I decided to make an interactive dashboard that I can make evolved easily at any time and for that I will use [Tableau](https://www.tableau.com/)
+I can continue to make a lot of graphs with this data, so I decided to make an interactive dashboard that I can make evolved easily at any time and for that I will use [Tableau](https://www.tableau.com/)

 # Dashboard on Tableau Public

 Tableau Public is a service that have been by a company developed in 2003 in Mountain view based on the work of Stanford university (vizQL).
-The company has been introduced in 2013 at the NYSE and count 2400 employees (2015 number).
+The company was introduced in 2013 at the NYSE and count 2400 employees (2015 number).

-There is different products developed by a Tableau, but the purpose of this tool is to facilitate the exchange of data informations across the business by the creation and the sharing of dashboard.
+There are different products developed by a Tableau, but the purpose of this tool is to facilitate the exchange of data informations across the business by the creation and the sharing of the dashboard.

 I invite to take a look on their website to have more details on the products, for this project I used Tableau public to create the following dashboard.